mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Test XDMA Communication](img/Test_XDMA_Communication.png)

 If the above works then great!
 Your Innova-2 has a working FPGA with PCIe.
-Continue to the [innova2_xcku15p_ddr4_bram_gpio](https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio#axi-gpio-control) project for further testing of the design, including DDR4.
+Continue to the [innova2_xcku15p_ddr4_bram_gpio](https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio#axi-gpio-control) project for further testing of the design, including its DDR4.

 ## Upgrading the ConnectX5 Firmware

-Once you have tested an Innova-2 using the current working firmware, consider upgrading the ConnectX-5 using the [mlxup](https://network.nvidia.com/support/firmware/mlxup-mft/) utility.
+Once you have tested an Innova-2 using the current working firmware, you may want to explore upgrading the ConnectX-5 using the [mlxup](https://network.nvidia.com/support/firmware/mlxup-mft/) utility.
 Check out the [mlxup User Guide](https://docs.mellanox.com/display/MLXUPFWUTILITY).
 It has an `--online` option.
 ```
 cd ~
 wget https://www.mellanox.com/downloads/firmware/mlxup/4.20.0/SFX/linux_x64/mlxup